The Nessy Kitchen

 Ingredients for oat flour chocolate chip cookies.

-• Oat Flour- I recommend using boughten for most consistent results.
+• Oat Flour- I always recommend using store-bought for consistent results.
 Homemade can be difficult to grind fine enough and it may alter the texture.
-For this recipe to be gluten free, ensure that you are using certified gluten free oat flour.

 • Butter- Ensure your butter is softened to room temperature.
-You can use either salted or unsalted but if using salted butter, reduce the salt added to ¼ tsp.
+You can use either salted or unsalted but if using salted butter, reduce the salt added to the recipe to ¼ tsp.

 • Brown and Granulated Sugar- This combination yields the ultimate texture of gooey centres and crisp edges.
-If needed, you can substitute one for the other but it won't have quite the same texture.
+If needed, you can substitute one for the other but it won't quite result in the same texture.

-• Dark Chocolate Chips- I like to use dark chocolate chips but any kind will work.
+• Dark Chocolate Chips- I like to use dark chocolate chips but any kind of chocolate chip (or chunk) will work.
+Feel free to experiment with other kinds of add ins as well.

 The Method

 2. Shape.
-Scoop 1.5-2 tablespoon of dough per cookie and shape into a ball.
-Place spaced out on a prepared cookie sheet and flatten down slightly so that they are about 0.5 inch/ 1 cm tall.
+Line a cookie sheet with a silicone liner (my top choice) or parchment paper.
+Scoop 1 and ½ to 2 tablespoons of dough per cookie and shape into a ball.
+Place the balls spaced out onto the prepared cookie sheet and flatten down slightly so that they are about ½ inch (1 cm) tall.

 3. Bake.
 Bake at 350 F for 8-11 minutes until the edges are set and light brown.
-The centres may still appear a bit soft.
+The centers may still appear a bit soft.

 4. Cool.
 Remove the cookies from the oven and allow to cool on the baking sheet for 5 minutes before using a spatula to move to a wire rack to cool completely.